 Biomedical waste should be disposed of frequently to reduce accumulation of these materials in work areas.
 Waste boxes are to be filled by those who generate the waste, and must be packed and labelled as follows:

-- line boxes with the plastic bags
+- line your box with the plastic bag

 - affix user identification to the outside

 - ensure that liquids are in leakproof unbreakable containers

 - place sharps in a plastic puncture-proof container (not provided by HWM) prior to disposal in the biomedical waste box

 - Pipette tips and Pasteur pipettes need to be placed in a small cardboard box prior to disposal in the biomedical waste box

 - If working in a BSC, accumulate your waste in a small container/bag inside the cabinet, then seal it and transfer to the biomedical box.
 This is considered "double bagging"

 - Drop your anatomical waste (ex: mice, rat) in a small plastic bag (not provided by HWM) prior to disposal in our lined box.
 This is considered "double bagging"